weaviate-tutorials/DEMO-classification-toxic-comment/README.md

     pip install -r requirements.txt
     ```
 1. Run containerized instance of Weaviate.
 It also includes vectorizer module to compute the embeddings.

+   > **Note**: Make sure you don't have anything occupying port 8080
+   > If you do, you have the option to either stop that process or change the port that Weaviate is using.
     ```shell
     docker compose up
     ```